 Having assured Sidney that DI Burton would liaise with Professor Finlayson on psychological profiling (no doubt his eager beaver colleague was already on it) and promised ‘utmost discretion’ in respect of ‘prominent people’, Markham at last salaamed himself out of the office.
 A brief exchange with the current dragon who guarded Sidney’s domain – an intimidatingly efficient woman who, like the DCI, had shed few tears at Noakes’s departure – and he was free.

 Right, time to tackle Danielle Rigsby over at the Gazette.
 He’d take Doyle along for that – see what effect his vaunted ‘boyish charm’ would have on a cynical hack.
 Then Doyle and Carruthers could sit in on the interviews with Joanna Osborne and Jamie O’Neill.
-Meanwhile, Burton could check out the TV people once she and Carruthers had processed Everard’s flat in Dunbabin Mews.
+Meanwhile, Burton could check out background information on the TV people once she and Carruthers had processed Everard’s flat in Dunbabin Mews.
 He considered it unlikely that Everard had been murdered for anything to do with “creative differences”, but the television pilot was another element in the mix.

 The DI’s spirits lifted at a successful outcome (more or less) to his meeting with Sidney who had finally stopped telegraphing clumsy sympathy for the split with Olivia.
 Any more of those comments about Markham looking ‘peaky’ (cringe), or unsubtle reminders that ‘his door was always open’ (pass the sick bucket), and it wouldn’t just be Noakesy cashing in his chips!

 Danielle Rigsby at the Gazette seemed cheerfully unconcerned about featuring on their list of suspects.
-A chunky woman with shaggy blonde perm and big jam-jar glasses, she clearly didn’t give two hoots about her appearance, sporting mismatched sweatshirt and trousers reminiscent of Noakes’s pre-Rosemount wardrobe.
+A chunky woman with shaggy blonde perm and big jam-jar glasses, she clearly didn’t give two hoots about her appearance, sporting mismatched sweatshirt and baggy combat trousers reminiscent of Noakes’s pre-Rosemount wardrobe.

 ‘Cue major hysterics when things go wrong,’ she chuckled.
 ‘I remember there was a huge fuss a couple of years back over some headstone which said: As the years roll onwards, And memories grow dim, We promise that, forever, We shall remember her….
 And there was this other time when Veronica Williams – you know, Bromgrove’s first female councillor of colour who did all that outreach for sex workers – died and some dickhead curate announced at her funeral that the choir would sing the old Negro Spiritual Carry me back to Old Virginity….
 God, the row over that went on for ages.’
 She winked at the two detectives.
 ‘Mind you, we got the biggest postbag ever.’